 What are the best sheep puns for cards?

-Can I use these for Instagram and greeting cards?
+Can I use these sheep jokes and puns for Instagram?

-If you liked these sheep and lamb puns, you might also enjoy a few related LaughlyFun reads:
+If you liked these sheep and lamb puns, try these related clean animal joke lists next: